AmirFlaxer/AmirFlaxer/README.md

-- 👋 Hi, I’m @AmirFlaxer
+- 👋 Hi, I’m @AmirFlaxer: Amir Flaxer
-- 👀 I’m interested in Data sciense and Python
+- 👀 I’m interested in Data sciense, Data Analytics and Python
-- 🌱 I’m currently learning Python, SQL and Data sciense
+- 🌱 I’m currently learning Python, SQL and Data sciense + Data Analytics
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me benqueman@gmail.com
+- 📫 How to reach me: mail- benqueman@gmail.com Linkedin- www.linkedin.com/in/amir-flaxer-91079bb

 <!---
 AmirFlaxer/AmirFlaxer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.